Import orders (Transactions) to Pepperi in order to:

 Make sure to use the file naming conventions explained below when uploading via FTP.

-Order history can also be uploaded manually via the Settings -> ERP -> Log -> click Upload.
+Order history can also be uploaded manually via the Settings -> ERP Integration -> File Upload and Logs -> click Upload.

 You will need to make sure that the fields you are loading are active in your mapping.
 Detailed instructions for both of these steps follow in this article.